 Assembly: Flags

-I will list the flags by name, location in the register and use:
+I will list the flags by name, location in the register, and use.

-*location will be a bit from 0-31
+*Location will be a bit from zero to 31.

 00: CF Carry Flag – becomes one if an addition, multiplication, AND, OR, etc results in a value larger than the register meant for the result